F1rst-Unicorn/stocks/manual/server-admin/upgrading.md

 package manager this means that the tomcat container has to be restarted after installation.

+## 2.0.0.0-1

+Changes in the database model require a database migration.
+Shut down the tomcat server before upgrading.
+Then execute the SQL script provided in /usr/share/stocks-server/db-migration.sql.
+This changes the date format of several columns

 ## 1.0.2

 Just perform the distribution's upgrade procedure.